 I photographed my first wedding in June of 2006 in Houston.
-I shot for a local studio for four-and-a-half years, and then we branched off and launched our own studio in January of 2011.
+I shot for a local studio for four-and-a-half years before branching off to launch my own studio in January of 2011.

-As every wedding – and every couple – is unique, we tailor our packaging to your needs and, as we are able, to your budget.
+As every wedding – and every couple – is unique, we've tailored our packaging to your needs and, as much as possible, your budget.
 Let’s get together and talk specifics.

 Drop us an email.

 While we don’t charge a specific travel fee, any necessary expenses (airfare, lodging, rental car, etc.) will be the responsibility of the client.
-But the peace of mind of having a hometown photographer with you is priceless.
+But it's important to understand that the peace of mind of having a hometown photographer with you is priceless.

 Some might say ‘too many‘, but I say just the right amount.
-We approach a wedding as storytellers, so we take the photos necessary to authentically tell the story of your wedding day.
+I approach a wedding as a storyteller, so I take all the photos necessary to authentically and accurately tell the story of your wedding day.

 We typically deliver about 100 images per coverage hour.